-You are a wonderful man in so many ways—a loyal companion, a strong and loving father, a hard worker and provider—and for that I am grateful.
+You are a wonderful man in so many ways—a loyal companion, a strong and loving father, a hard worker, and a provider—and for that I am grateful.
 But I can no longer make excuses for you in one area: Christmas gifts.

 I cannot be a martyr and accept this as my fate because to do so would be not only a disservice to me but also a grave disservice to you and our child, allowing you to fulfill the stereotype of the half-assed male figure groveling at the feet of the stereotypical superwoman who will shoulder the burden and emasculate you with her resentment.